Real People Stories – Diane

 My temperature remains at 37.2.

 All the results are normal, so the Aneamia doctors don’t see a problem.
 My husband jokes that I’m just a hot woman.
-So, a general CBC analysis is, of course, very important and useful.
+So, a general analysis is, of course, very important and useful.
 It should be taken periodically, especially for chronic patients, but it can only sometimes help in making a diagnosis.

 But the main thing is to double-check all the information given to you by the doctor or laboratory.
 And even private clinics do not guarantee reliable results.